- The resort

 Prices vary according to the type of lodging chosen and the period (see rates).
 All prices are given in euros.
 Prices include VAT and water and electricity consumption.

 Unless otherwise stated, additional services (sports or leisure activities, meals, etc.) are not included in the price.
-The total or partial payment of the holiday constitutes the definitive booking according to the rules below:
+The total payment of the holiday constitutes the definitive booking.

 The rental price of each lodging includes water, gas and electricity consumption, access to communal areas (restaurant, swimming pool, etc.), preparation of the rooms (sheets, towels), as well as end-of-stay cleaning.
 All beds are made on arrival, and towels are provided.
 The tourist tax is not included.
 Daily cleaning of the accommodation is the responsibility of the Guests.
 Vacancies are allocated in the order of booking.
 All rentals are nominal and may in no case be transferred without the written agreement of the manager.